 The COVID-19 pandemic accelerated a shift toward test-optional admissions that many expected to be temporary.
-Several years later, the landscape remains fragmented and confusing.
+Several years later, things remains fragmented and confusing.

 The Current State of Testing